 Should you buy/store coconut oil in glass, a can, or plastic?

-Glass is certainly always best but if you purchasing a one or five gallon pail of coconut oil, it will be in a plastic tub.
+Glass is certainly always best but if you plan on purchasing a one or five gallon pail of coconut oil, it will be in a plastic tub.
 There is no way to put that much product in a glass container.
 What I do is use mason jars and fill up several of the large size with coconut oil and keep them around the house.
 I have several in the kitchen, one in each bathroom, a couple of the laundry room with my natural cleaning products, one in the car, one in the stroller, and one in the garage.
 I keep the rest in the original pail in my bedroom closet (yes, it doubles as a pantry!)

 Do we need to limit our intake of coconut oil?

-I have a chart on my site outlining the recommended daily dosage of virgin coconut oil for persons over the age of 12.
+I have a chart on my site outlining the recommended daily amount of virgin coconut oil for persons over the age of 12.
 Coconut oil may be consumed by children under 12 but it is advisable to check with a healthcare practitioner on the proper dosage.
 Any good naturopath will have the information at the ready.

 The research done by Dr. Mary Enig and Dr. John Kabara in the US and Dr. Dayrit in the Philippines suggests that most everyone would do well on about 3 1/2 tablespoons per day (not including what it used in cooking).
 Some people have eaten as much as 8 tablespoons a day for extended lengths of time.
 Others use only a few teaspoons a day.
-Coconut oil is a food and not a supplement or a drug so there is no real “dosage”.
+Coconut oil is a food and not a supplement or a drug so there is no real set amount to eat.

 First, it’s high in medium-chain fatty acids (MCFAs).
 A study published in the American Journal of Clinical Nutrition found patients lost weight when they included MCFA’s in their diet.
 In fact, when you compare a diet including olive oil or MCFA’s, it was found patients lost more weight using MCFA’s.